vgarmes/cmdk-lite/README.md

 };
 ```

-If you want to render it in a dialog, you need to provide the dialog component yourself (because the library doesn't have any dependencies).
+If you want to render it in a dialog, you need to provide the dialog component yourself (because the library doesn't provide any).
 For example, using Material UI's Dialog component:

 ```tsx
 import { Command } from 'cmdk-lite';